FroeMic/TUM-IN-Protein-Prediction-1/lectures/15-comparative-modelling.md

 #### 2. Goal of structure prediction

 _Sequence uniquely determines structure!_ ➡ Thus, from a sequence it should be possible to predict 3D structure and function

+How would you assess prediction performance?

+**CASP:** Critical Assessment of Structure Prediction

+* Yearly event
+* Submit predictions for structures, which will be experimentally predicted before a deadline
+* Compare \(after release of experimental structures\) how the methods performed

+**Current State**

+* Only Homology Modeling is good
+* No general prediction of 3D structure from sequence yet
+* BUT: Important improvement in many fields

 #### 3. Structure by Experiment